SjjwLab/Examples/README.md

 # Examples
-Examples of scripts I have created for automating, monitoring, updating and generally managing systems
+Examples of scripts I have created for automating, monitoring, updating and generally managing systems.